hassan74/Fawry-Task/README.md

-This project develped by Mohamed Hassan
+This Movie App Project develped by Mohamed Hassan

 Used Features